The-Peaceful-Learner/Getting-and-Cleaning-Data---Programming-Assignment/README.md

   iv.
 Appropriately labels the data set with descriptive variable names
   v.
 From the data set in step iv, creates a second, independent tidy data set with the average of each variable for each activity and each subject

+2. Cookbook - Original Dataset
+   Describes in detail the methodology used to arrive at the original dataset and all the files available in the dataset

-2. The final tidy dataset file - FinalSummary_Activity_Subject-wise_AvgValues.txt:
+3. The final tidy dataset file - FinalSummary_Activity_Subject-wise_AvgValues.txt:
    It contains the tidy dataset with the average of each variable for each activity and each subject.

-3.